 Leslie Shellow was born in Washington DC in 1969 and currently resides in Baltimore, Maryland.
 She has exhibited in such venues as The Delaware Center for Contemporary Art, the Silber Art Gallery at Goucher College, the King Street Art Gallery at Montgomery College, the National Institute of Health and the Arlington Arts Center in Virginia.

-In 2015, she was selected as a Sondheim Prize semifinalist.
-Her most recent solo exhibition is on view at the Julio Fine Arts Gallery at Loyola University of Maryland from October 6 - November 3, 2016.
+In 2017, Leslie was selected as a Baker Artist Award Finalist and in 2015, a Sondheim Prize semifinalist.
+Her most recent solo exhibition was at the Julio Fine Arts Gallery at Loyola University of Maryland.
 Leslie was awarded the Maryland State Arts Council Individual Artist Award for Works on Paper in 2010, 2013 and 2016.
 She holds an MFA in Painting from Towson University, a BFA from The Maryland Institute College of Art and a BA in Education from the Evergreen State College.
 Her work consists of oil painting on panel, ink drawing on panel and paper, printmaking, bookmaking and installation.
 Pulling her imagery from observations of nature, both in the visible world and through microscopes, Leslie addresses natural processes such as growth, decay and regeneration.
 Mold, lichen, corral, cells, viruses and bacteria are among the many natural elements that influence her work.

 She currently teaches Drawing at the Maryland Institute College of Art.